GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 This module is disabled if the [Classic Editor](https://wordpress.org/plugins/classic-editor/) plugin is active.

-_Below is a short summary of the 3 fields.
+_🔗 Below is a short summary of the 3 fields.
 Please check the [Blocks module documentation](https://github.com/leoloso/PoP/blob/351a79c7fb3fcdabf78c679e02661f4750b0f34d/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md) for a more thorough description._

 ### `blocks`